shreyarora12/julython.org/README.rst

 Julython is a month to try something new, something you have had rolling around in your brain for a while.
 This could be something simple like 'build the next Google' or 'replace email'.
 Or you could try something hard like 'build a Django website'.
-All that matters is that you open source it and write it during the month of July or January.
+All what matters is that you open source it and write it during the month of July or January.

 Why only 31 days?
 Why not all year?
-Well, for one we all have lives and jobs which get in the way.
+Well, for one we all have lives and jobs which get in our way.
 Having a month set aside where we all get together and write code will allow us to rely on each other to keep us on track towards our goals.
 There will also be a little bit of healthy competition and public flogging to encourage everyone